clojure-emacs/cider/doc/using_the_repl.md

 #### Result Prefix

-Change the result prefix for REPL evaluation (by default there's no prefix):
+You can change the string used to prefix REPL results:

 ```el
 (setq cider-repl-result-prefix ";; => ")
 ```

-And here's the result of that change:
+Which then results in the following REPL output:

 ```
 user> (+ 1 2)
 ;; => 3
 ```

+By default, REPL results have no prefix.

 #### Customize the REPL Buffer's Name

 The REPL buffer name has the format `*cider-repl project-name*`.
-You can change the separator from space to something else by overriding `nrepl-buffer-name-separator`.
+You can change the separator from a space character to something else by setting `nrepl-buffer-name-separator`.

 ```el
 (setq nrepl-buffer-name-separator "-")
 ```

 The REPL buffer name can also display the port on which the nREPL server is running.
-Buffer name will look like `*cider-repl project-name:port*`.
+The buffer name will look like `*cider-repl project-name:port*`.

 ```el
 (setq nrepl-buffer-name-show-port t)